-Children will receive a school-to-home daily folder (JOHNSON Elementary Folder).
+Children will receive a school-to-home folder ( red Johnson Folder).
 All correspondence from school will be placed in the folder.
-Behavior Calendars should be kept in the folder and returned daily.
-Homework Folders are red plastic folders, new spelling words and corrected spelling tests will be returned on Fridays.
-Please send completed Math Homework into school in the red plastic folder.
 FOLDERS MUST BE RETURNED TO SCHOOL by the following Friday.
-If you have any notes for us or the office, please put them in the Johnson Elementary folder for your child to bring to school.
+If you have any notes for us or the office, please put them in the folder for your child to bring to school.

 Parents are important to our classroom environment.
 We love volunteers!
 We will be sending home a parent volunteer schedule at the beginning of each month.
 A parent may be asked to volunteer for the morning, the afternoon or special projects.
 We first need to wait until students are comfortable with our class routine, so parents will not be asked to volunteer until sometime in October.
 Please fill out the attached volunteer form and return it to me.
 Thank you for your support.
 All volunteers will need to fill out a Criminal Background Check and sign in at the office.
 I would like one parent volunteer to start as soon as possible on Monday mornings for approximately one hour to prepare take home folders for the week.
 If you are able to help with this please email me or indicate you are available on the volunteer sheet included in this packet.

-Website: We have a classroom website, please visit, www.teacherweb.com/MI/JohnsonElementary/Dennyapt1.aspx
+Website: We have a classroom website, please visit our website for school news and updates. www.teacherweb.com/MI/JohnsonElementary/Dennyapt1.aspx

 Each morning your child will participate in writer’s workshop and reader’s workshop.
 In these workshops, students will be working at their own ability level and we will be individually conferring with students and working with small groups of children.